ramprakash4u/SDEChallenge/README.md

    ##### Install and run
    Maven: Compile Install to generate executable jar.
-   spring-boot:run to run the application. it uses springboot provided internal tomcat on port 5000 configured in bootstrap.yml to start application.
+   spring-boot:run to run the application. it uses springboot provided internal tomcat on port 5000 configured in bootstrap.yml to start application. you can change this port if you want to run on different port as it is configurable.

    ##### TEST RUN using POSTMAN for API endpoint MovingAverageLastNElement
    http://localhost:5000/v1/get/stream/moving-average/last/{nthElement}?stream=[list<Double>]